AjayShukla007/Journey_100dayOfCode/Readme.md

 #### Array and BinarySearch:
 - Solved Single Num In Sorted Array on leetcode with tc of O(log n) and sc of O(1) Beats 90.94% in runtime with JavaScript

+### day 46 of #100DaysOfCode
+- To prevent bot spam adding re
+- Learning Binary Search

+#### Array and BinarySearch:
+- Solved  on leetcode with tc of O(log n) and sc of O(1) Beats 80.00% in runtime with JavaScript